harshitpaunikar1/ngo-resource-allocation-model/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to build a simple scoring or weighting approach before making it more advanced, then cleaned up whatever looked confusing or weak from the earlier days.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
 - Deliverable: Ended the day with baseline scoring model in hand, plus a few side notes on what still needed fixing later.
 It was not super polished, just stable enough that I felt okay moving forward.
+## 2022-02-10 - Day 5: Scoring logic

+- Task summary: One more pass: the test I wrote this morning had a hardcoded path, swapped it for a relative one.
+- Deliverable: One of those satisfying small wins.